pellegrino/jackpot/README.md

 * Start a feature/bugfix branch
 * Commit and push until you are happy with your contribution
 * Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.
 * Please try not to mess with the Rakefile, version, or history.
-If
-* you want to have your own version, or is otherwise necessary, that
-* is fine, but please isolate to its own commit so I can cherry-pick
+If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.
-* around it.

 ### Get in contact!

 There is a #jackpot channel @ freenode for this project.
 Feel free to stop by to ask questions and interact with other users.
+My IRC username is _pellegrino_ and i'm happy to help.

 ## Copyright ##

 Copyright (c) 2011-2012 Vitor Pellegrino.
-See LICENSE.txt for further details.
+See LICENSE.txt forfurther details.